-Whether you need help signing up or you have a question about how your investments are performing after a few months, you can book a call with a portfolio manager at any time.
+Whether you need help signing up or you have a question about how your investments are performing after a few months, you can book a call with an advisor at any time.
 All Wealthsimple money experts are fiduciary, which means they are legally required to act in your best interest.
 Unfortunately, this is not always the case, so always ask before getting and acting on advice from an advisor.

 Unless a financial professional is classified as a fiduciary, they are not legally required to put your needs ahead of their own (kind of crazy, right?)
 This means they might be motivated to guide you towards a financial product to earn a higher commission, not because it’s what’s best for you.
 This is not to say all non-fiduciary financial professionals act this way but, it can happen.

 You're a few clicks away from learning everything there is to know about Group RRSPs.

 To maximize your savings, it’s important to keep your fees as low as possible.
 While other providers charge 1.5% to 2.5% in fees, Wealthsimple keeps fees in the range of 0.4% to 0.5%.
 It might not seem like a big difference but, over time, it adds up.

 With Wealthsimple, you can invest in the companies that share your values.
 Put your money in our socially responsible investment (SRI) portfolio, which builds in exchange-traded funds (ETFs) that are screened for environmental and social impact.
 Or, build wealth with Wealthsimples smart portfolio that directs your money into companies and investments that comply with Islamic law.